Strategic Issues in Management Series (SIMS)

 Topics offered vary from year to year and we continue to evaluate the addition of new topics.

-- Please e-mail or call Lynette Albovias 949-824-0523 for questions and to be added to our e-mail distribution for future program offerings.
+- Please contact Lynette Mabutol 949-824-0523 for questions and to be added to our e-mail distribution for future program offerings.

 “The Strategic Issues In Management Series offers a refreshing approach to relevant business topics and the dynamic structure of the sessions provides participants with a unique arena to pool points of view and share sound managerial experience in various sectors.
 Additionally, we were most impressed with the excellent design of a customized Executive Education program for the Palace Entertainment management team that resulted in a promptly, well organized and carefully conducted training that addressed key issues perfectly connected with the day-to-day business situations within our company.”